-- a. the protection of existing green spaces and promoting new appropriate green infrastructure; - not increasing, and wherever possible reducing, surface water runoff through increasing permeable surfaces and use of Sustainable Drainage Systems; - c. incorporating bio-diverse roofs, combination green and blue roofs and green walls where appropriate; and - d. measures to reduce the impact of urban and dwelling overheating, including application of the cooling hierarchy.
+- a. the protection of existing green spaces and promoting new appropriate green infrastructure; - b. not increasing, and wherever possible reducing, surface water runoff through increasing permeable surfaces and use of Sustainable Drainage Systems: - c. incorporating bio-diverse roofs, combination green and blue roofs and green walls where appropriate; and - d. measures to reduce the impact of urban and dwelling overheating, including application of the cooling hierarchy.

-Any development involving 5 or more residential units or 500 sqm or more of any additional floorspace is required to demonstrate the above in a Sustainability Statement (N/A to 19 Park Square).
+Any development involving 5 or more residential units and 500 sgm or more of any additional floorspace is required to demonstrate the above in a Sustainability Statement (N/A 7 Great James Street).
 The Council will promote and measure sustainable design and construction by:

-- e. ensuring development schemes demonstrate how adaptation measures and sustainable development principles have been incorporated into the design and proposed implementation; - f. encourage new build residential development to use the Home Quality Mark and Passivhaus design standards (N/A to 19 Park Square); - g. encouraging conversions and extensions of 500 sqm of residential floorspace or above or five or more dwellings to achieve "excellent" in BREEAM domestic refurbishment (N/A to 19 Park Square); and - h. expecting non-domestic developments of 500 sqm of floorspace or above to achieve "excellent" in BREEAM assessments and encouraging zero carbon in new development from 2019 (N/A to 19 Park Square).
+- e. ensuring development schemes demonstrate how adaptation measures and sustainable development principles have been incorporated into the design and proposed implementation; - f. encourage new build residential development to use the Home Quality Mark and Passivhaus design standards (N/A to 7 Great James Street); - encouraging conversions and extensions of 500 sgm of residential g. floorspace or above or five or more dwellings to achieve "excellent" in BREEAM domestic refurbishment (N/A to 7 Great James Street); and - h. expecting non-domestic developments of 500 sqm of floorspace or above to achieve "excellent" in BREEAM assessments and encouraging zero carbon in new development from 2019(N/A to 7 Great James Street).